M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq13"></a>
 **(13) How does search on device/server work?**

 You can start searching for messages on sender (from), recipient (to, cc, bcc), subject, keywords or message text by using the magnify glass in the action bar of a folder.
-You can start searching for messages on sender (from), recipient (to, cc, bcc), subject, keywords or message text by using the magnify glass in the action bar of a folder.
 You can also search from any app by selecting *Search email* in the copy/paste popup menu.

 Searching in the unified inbox will search in all folders of all accounts, searching in the folder list will search in the associated account only and searching in a folder will search in that folder only.

 Messages will be searched for on the device first.
-Messages will be searched for on the device first.
 There will be an action button with a search again icon at the bottom to continue searching on the server.
-You can select in which folder to continue the search.
 You can select in which folder to continue the search.

 The IMAP protocol doesn't support searching in more than one folder at the same time.
 Searching on the server is an expensive operation, therefore it is not possible to select multiple folders.
-Searching on the server is an expensive operation, therefore it is not possible to select multiple folders.

 Searching local messages is case insensitive and on partial text.
 The message text of local messages will not be searched if the message text was not downloaded yet.
 Searching on the server might be case sensitive or case insensitive and might be on partial text or whole words, depending on the provider.
-The message text of local messages will not be searched if the message text was not downloaded yet.
-Searching on the server might be case sensitive or case insensitive and might be on partial text or whole words, depending on the provider.

 Some servers cannot handle searching in the message text when there are a large number of messages.
 For this case there is an option to disable searching in the message text.
-For this case there is an option to disable searching in the message text.

 It is possible to use Gmail search operators by prefixing a search command with *raw:*.
 If you configured just one Gmail account, you can start a raw search directly on the server by searching from the unified inbox.
 If you configured multiple Gmail accounts, you'll first need to navigate to the folder list or the archive (all messages) folder of the Gmail account you want to search in.
 Please [see here](https://support.google.com/mail/answer/7190) for the possible search operators.
-For example: If you configured just one Gmail account, you can start a raw search directly on the server by searching from the unified inbox.
-If you configured multiple Gmail accounts, you'll first need to navigate to the folder list or the archive (all messages) folder of the Gmail account you want to search in.
-Please [see here](https://support.google.com/mail/answer/7190) for the possible search operators.
 For example:

 `
 raw:larger:10M`